Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 `  `csv\_writer.writerow(row)

+**Explaination:**

-**EXP:** In this example, we create a list of lists called data which contains some sample data.
+In this example, we create a list of lists called data which contains some sample data.
 We then open a new CSV file called 'new\_file.csv' using the open() function and write the contents of data to the CSV file using the csv.writer() function.
 We use a for loop to iterate through each row in data and write it to the CSV file using the csv\_writer.writerow() function.

 # OBJECTS AND MAP IN PYTHON